ky-feng/data-projects/literature/index.md

 ### Linear Regression

-We break up our data set using the Pareoto Principle (80-20 rule).
+We break up our data set using the Pareto Principle (80-20 rule).

 ```
 set.seed(123)